 In accordance with the requirements of the New Jersey Department of Education ("the Department"), the District annually prepares its operating budget for the forthcoming year.
-The budget, except for the general fund, which is more fully explained below and in the notes to the required supplementary information, is prepared in accordance with accounting principles generally accepted in the United States of America and serves as a formal plan for expenditures and the proposed means for financing them.
+The budget, except for the general fund and special revenue fund, which is more fully explained below and in the notes to the required supplementary information, is prepared in accordance with accounting principles generally accepted in the United States of America and serves as a formal plan for expenditures and the proposed means for financing them.
+Capital lease transactions are accounted for on the GAAP basis.

 The annual budget is adopted in the spring of the preceding year for the general fund.
 The budget is submitted to the county superintendent for review and approval prior to adoption.
-The annual budget is voted upon at the annual school election on the third Tuesday in April.
+The annual budget is voted upon at the annual school election on the third Tuesday in April

 Budget adoptions and amendments are recorded in the District's board minutes.
 The budget is amended by the Board of Trustees as needed throughout the year.
 The budget for revenues, other resources, other uses, and fund balances is prepared by fund source and amount.
 The budget for expenditures is prepared by fund, program, function, object and amount.
 The legal level of budgetary control is established at the line item account within each fund.
 Line item accounts are defined as the lowest (most specific) level of detail as established pursuant to the minimum chart of accounts referenced in N.J.A.C.
 6:20-2A.2(m)1.
-The Board approved several budget transfers during 2014/2015.
+The Board approved two budget transfers during 2015/2016.